Group of runners on a park road at dusk

 • easy running before, between, and after

-This is a training choice, not an entertainment choice.
-Use it because it fits the phase of training, not because you got restless halfway through the run.
+This is more of a training choice than an entertainment choice.
+Use it because it fits the phase of training, not because you got restless halfway through.

 5) Run by feel, not by pace obsession

-Negative split runs are often safer than aggressive starts:
+Negative split runs are often safer than pretending you are "just easing into it" while opening too quickly:

 • open relaxed